Mississauga ITALFEST is pleased to present two awards to outstanding members of the City of Mississauga and Ontario.

 The Louis Jannetta Mississauga ITALFEST Youth Heritage Award is in honour of the infamous life of Louis Anthony Jannetta; it represents a life of hard work and determination.
 Arriving from Italy at the age of 7, Mr. Jannetta started selling fruit off a cart in Toronto’s Little Italy and eventually became the Maître D of the world renowned Imperial Room at the Royal York Hotel – rubbing shoulders with royalty and famous stars!
 At a young age, he started the Canadian Italian Amateur Hockey League giving every Canadian-Italian a chance to play Canada’s national sport regardless of abilities and free of discrimination.
-In the name of The Jannetta Family, there is one (1) cash honourarium of $500 available to any youth (aged 13-25) that is of Italian heritage and promotes the Italian culture in our community.
+In the name of The Jannetta Family, there is one (1) cash honourarium of $100 and a commemorative trophy presented at ITALFEST available to any youth (aged 13-25) that is of Italian heritage and promotes the Italian culture in our community.
 The award recipient must be a permanent resident of Mississauga, Ontario.

 Louis Anthony Jannetta was born in Roccamandolfi, an idyllic town on the top of a hill in Italy.

 When he was just one year old, his father left for Canada and Louis lived with his mother and six others in a 3 bedroom stone house.
 He fed the animals, collected wood and fetched water for the family, stomped grapes and rode bareback on donkeys!